Search for a COVID-19 vaccine heats up in China, US

 WASHINGTON (AP) — Three potential COVID-19 vaccines are making fast progress in early-stage testing in volunteers in China and the U.S., but it's still a long road to prove if they'll really work.

-China's CanSino Biologics is beginning the second phase of testing its vaccine candidate, China's Ministry of Science and Technology said Tuesday.
+China's CanSino Biologics has begun the second phase of testing its vaccine candidate, China's Ministry of Science and Technology said Tuesday.

 In the U.S., a shot made by the National Institutes of Health and Moderna Inc. isn't far behind.
 The first person to receive that experimental vaccine last month returned to a Seattle clinic Tuesday for a second dose.